 The Role of Forensic Nurses in Criminal Investigations

 Forensic nursing is a specialized field that plays a crucial role in bridging the gap between healthcare and the criminal justice system.
-Forensic nurses are registered nurses who have received specific training to collect evidence, provide expert testimony, and offer medical care to victims of crime.
+Criminal Justice Nursing involves registered nurses who have received specific training to collect evidence, provide expert testimony, and offer medical care to victims of crime.
 Their expertise is critical in criminal investigations, where the collection and preservation of evidence can determine the outcome of a case.

 Understanding the Role of Forensic Nurses